 WordPress User Roles Explained

 If your business requires multiple persons to manage your site or if you are running a blog with several authors and editors you must pay attention to how you manage user role access.
-Users should have access only to those parts of your WordPress site which are related to them directly.
+Users should have access only to those parts of your WordPress site that are related to them directly.
 Why?
 Because you do not want to end up with unprepared staff members managing your pages or guest authors publishing posts before they are approved by an in-house editor.
 I’m sure you can think of more cases when smart user role management helps prevent possible issues and security breaches.
-Luckily, WordPress offers 5 default user roles that have their rights defined in a way they are able to cover a lot of different usage scenarios.
+Luckily, WordPress offers 5 default user roles that have their rights defined in a way that can cover a lot of different usage scenarios.

 Administrator Role